 How to pay less for german health insurance

-German health insurance is pretty expensive.
-Especially the PUBLIC health insurance with the increased costs of 2023. 😱 Everyone in Germany can lower their health insurance costs (in public & in private) by switching to a health insurance plan with a deductible.
+German health insurance can be pretty expensive, especially the PUBLIC health insurance.
+Good news: Everyone in Germany can lower their health insurance costs (in public & in private) by switching to a health insurance plan with a deductible.

-- You can pay less for Germany health insurance through the following levers: Choosing a deductible or a cashback.
+- You can pay less for German health insurance by choosing a deductible or receiving a cashback.

 - A deductible describes the medical costs you have to pay before your health insurance will cover the payments.

-- Cashback is a payment you can receive from your health insurance company at the end of an insurance year as a premium.
+- Cashback is a payment you can receive from your health insurance company for occurring very little (or no) medical costs.

-Health insurance premiums in Germany are quite expensive.
-As a publicly insured person, you pay 14.6% plus an additional contribution of on average 1.6% of your monthly gross income.
-You can read the exact contributions here.
-In contrast, as a privately insured person, you pay an individual monthly contribution.
+Health insurance premiums in Germany can be quite expensive.
+As a publicly insured person, you pay 14.6% plus an additional contribution of on average 1.6% of your monthly gross income just for public health insurance alone (read about the contributions to the other social security insurances here).
+In contrast, as a privately insured person, you pay an individual monthly contribution mostly based on your entry age, coverage, and health status when you apply for private health insurance.
 Read more about private health insurance here.

-Even though both health insurance systems are different, you can reduce your contributions by using partly the same utilities.
+Even though both health insurance systems are fundamentally different (public health insurance is based on solidarity), you can reduce your contributions by using the same tools.
 The following two things are available for both:

 Although you can pay less for German health insurance contributions by the same means, both systems work differently.
-How exactly you can reduce your contributions to public or private health insurance, you will learn in this article.
+How exactly you can reduce your contributions to public or private health insurance, will be explained in this article.

-Since public health insurance in Germany is very closely tied to the state, it is largely regulated.
-Hence, you have little flexibility to reduce your health insurance costs.
+Since public health insurance in Germany is very closely tied to the state, it is highly regulated.
+Hence, you have little flexibility to reduce your public health insurance costs.
 Nevertheless, most public health insurance companies offer different plans.
-Thus, to reduce your costs, you need to switch to a health insurance plan that either includes a deductible or a cashback.
+Thus, to reduce your costs, you need to switch to a public health insurance plan (e.g. within TK) that either includes a deductible or a cashback.
 But what does that mean exactly?

 - Cashback from public health insurance: Unlike the deductible, cashback does not directly affect health insurance premiums.
-In fact, cashback is a payment that you can receive from your health insurance company as a premium at the end of an insurance year.
+In fact, cashback is a payment that you can receive from your health insurance company as a lump sum if you are eligible (usually paid in the Summer after an insurance year).
 You will only receive this if you use your health insurance on a limited basis.
 This means concretely, only for treatments that are excluded from the cashback.
 You can read more about public health insurance cashback here.

 Some insurance companies also offer combination plans.
 These include both a deductible and a cashback.
-With such a plan, you can reduce your monthly costs while receiving a cashback at the end of the insurance year.
-However, combination plans usually get an intermediate value, between the highest possible deductible and the highest possible cashback.
-The maximum cashback you can receive is 600€ while the maximum deductible you can choose is 1.000€.
+With such a plan, you can reduce your monthly costs while receiving cashback after the insurance year.
+However, combination plans in the public health insurance usually get an intermediate value, between the highest possible deductible and the highest possible cashback.
+The maximum cashback you can receive is 600€ (regulated by the government) while the maximum deductible you can choose is 1.000€.